Eppo-exp/eppo-docs/docs/data-management/metrics/ratio-metric.md

 $$

 Both the numerator and the denominator are simple metrics whose analysis entity matches the randomization entity (a user).
-In general, the steps to define a ratio metric are as follows:
+In general, the steps to define a ratio metric are as follows.
+Note that Eppo automatically divides [simple metrics](/data-management/metrics/simple-metric) by the unique count of the randomization entity, so you do not need to explicitly specify this step when creating ratio metrics.
+For example, in the above example, the numerator metric is _revenue per user_, but you only need to specify a `SUM` aggregation for the numerator.
+The "per user" component is implied based on the randomization entity.

 1. Define the metric you wish to calculate and identify its analysis entity (e.g., an order in _average order value_).
-2. Divide both the numerator and the denominator by the _randomization_ entity (often a user).
+2. Identify the fact and aggregation for the numerator.
+In most cases, this will be a sum or a count.
+In our above example, it would be the sum of revenue.
-3. Identify the numerator metric and the denominator metric.
-The numerator metric will typically be a fact quantity per randomization entity (e.g., revenue per user).
-The denominator metric will typically be a count of the analysis entity per randomization entity (e.g., number of orders per user).
+3. Identify the fact and aggregation for the denominator.
+In most cases, this will be a count of the analysis entity.
+In our above example, it would be the count of orders.
 4. Create the desired ratio metric by following the steps in the next section.

 ### Common examples